grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi adjusted his thin-framed glasses and more studiously scanned over the contract before he signed the witness blank.
 The man tore off a carbon copy and held it out to Percy.
 Hemi took it and folded it and put it into his inside jacket pocket.

 By the time this was done the dock crew already had the first crate suspended by chains in a sling and hanging out over the _Prospect's_ open cargo hold.
 The chain passed through a series of heavy iron blocks to a fat winch mounted to the wall of the docking bay.
+The chains looked like they were straining with tension at the edge of their capacity --- explosives were never a light cargo.
 One of the big fellows was at the winch.
-"OK, I'm letting out some of the fuckin' tension on the winch now!"
+"OK, I'm letting out some of the fuckin' winch now!"
 He yelled over to his mates at the cargo hold entrance.
 They relayed the update down to the men on the deck of the _Prospect's_ cargo hold.

-"Bastian," Percy said, "go down to the cargo hold deck and make sure those goons are stowing things in a way that won't leave the boat totally fuckin' untrimmable."
+"Gregory," Percy said, "go down to the cargo hold deck and make sure those goons are stowing things in a way that won't leave the boat totally fuckin' untrimmable."

-"Aye Cap."
-Bastian disappeared down the ladder into the cargo hold.
+"Sure Cap."
+Gregory disappeared down the ladder into the cargo hold.

 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the _Prospect_ steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
 As the dock workers moved the crates into the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the pressure-hull walls.

-Bastian was doing a reasonable job of making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not likely to dive bow-first into the globergerina ooze as soon as they separated it from the docking bay.
-But Percy and Hemi knew it did not matter how good a job Bastian did, they would have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
-The key priority for Bastian was simply to make sure the crates were organized so that making those adjustment later while they were underway would not be too difficult.
+Gregory was making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not going to dive bow-first into the globergerina ooze as soon as they separated it from the docking bay.
+But he was doing the job maybe a little too quickly, and Percy and Hemi knew even if Gregory stowed the crates carefully the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
+The key priority for Gregory was simply to make sure the crates were organized so that making those adjustment later while they were underway would not be too difficult.

 [//]: # (### Cassandra arrives at the Prospect)